potato-tf/MGE-VScript/README.md

 - `round_start_sound_volume` - the volume of the round start sound

 - **BBall:**
+- Index 9-13 in the plugin spawn config can be optionally replaced with the following keyvalues:
+    - `bball_home` - the spawn point of the neutral home
+    - `bball_home_red` - the spawn point of the red home
+    - `bball_home_blue` - the spawn point of the blue home
+    - `bball_hoop_red` - the spawn point of the red hoop
+    - `bball_hoop_blue` - the spawn point of the blue hoop

 - `bball_hoop_size` - the radius of the hoop in hammer units
 - `bball_pickup_model` - the model of the ball pickup
 - `bball_pickup_sound` - the sound of the ball pickup